oiupoyt/AntiOpAbuse/README.md

 yo server admins are probably abusing yk so this plugin gives you trust

-AntiOpAbuse watches the server console 24/7 and rats out everything to a Discord webhook in real time. *Every* command, ANY item taken from creative inventory. but with safeguards; no join IPs shown, no auth messages shown, no /msg shown
+AntiOpAbuse watches the server console 24/7 and rats out everything to a Discord webhook in real time. *Every* command, ANY item taken from creative inventory. but with safeguards; no join IPs shown, no auth messages shown, no /msg, /team chat shown

-No alerts are give to OP, nor can they disable it.
+No alerts are give to OP, nor can they disable it. catches consoles offguard too.

 ---